 We apply Banco Santander SA's approach to capital measurement and risk management for CRD IV.
-As a result, Santander UK plc is classified as a significant subsidiary of Banco Santander SA.
+As a result, Santander UK Group Holdings plc is classified as a significant subsidiary of Banco Santander SA.

 For more on the CRD IV risk measurement of our exposures, see Banco Santander SA's Pillar 3 report.
+You can also find more on capital in our Additional Capital and Risk Management Disclosures on www.santander.co.uk.